Thank you for considering a donation to the McHenry County Historical Society. Please review the following FAQs regarding artifact donations.

 • Does the McHenry County Historical Society accept all donations?

-The large number of artifacts already under our care requires that we follow certain criteria when determining whether to accept new items for the collection.
-Factors include not only storage, but long-term preservation costs and potential for research and exhibit use.
+The museum has many artifacts under our care.
+Proper storage and management of these items require we follow specific criteria when determining whether to accept new items for the collection.
+Factors include storage and long-term preservation costs, their potential for research, and future exhibit use.
 Our first consideration is whether the artifact(s) supports our mission.
-The McHenry County Historical Society (MCHS) collects materials unique to McHenry County history.
-This includes (but not limited to) McHenry County-made products and artifacts that represent the lives of the individuals who lived and worked in McHenry County.
+The McHenry County Historical Society (MCHS) only collects materials unique to McHenry County history, including (but not limited to) McHenry County-made products, businesses, and artifacts representing the lives of the individuals who lived and worked in McHenry County.

 • How do I donate materials?